- Who We Are

 An Economic Climate Rating of 1 or 2 stars indicates that the economy will likely have a negative impact on the price of a security in coming months.
 A 3 star Economic Climate Rating indicates that the economy should have a neutral impact, and a 4 or 5 star Economic Climate Rating indicates that the economy will most likely have a positive impact on the price of the security in the next 6 to 12 months.

-Combining the information gathered from the Composite MacroRisk Index and the Economic Climate Rating is a powerful way to reduce downside volatility no matter what your clients’ risk tolerances.
-Combining a 4 or 5 star Economic Climate Rating with the Composite MacroRisk Index can cut out downside volatility, barring outside interference not pertaining to the economy.
+Combining the information gathered from the MacroRisk Index and the Economic Climate Rating helps advisors make decisions that can substantially reduce downside volatility no matter what your clients’ risk tolerances.
+Screening for a 4 or 5 star Economic Climate Rating with controlled levels in the MacroRisk Index can cut out downside volatility, barring outside interference not pertaining to the economy.

 The Economy’s Influence is a measure of how much the economy affects a particular asset’s price, on a scale from 0 to 100%.
 The higher the R2, the more influence the economy has on the price of a security.

-Changes in the 18 MacroRisk factors reliably accounts for over 90% of price variation in most stocks, mutual funds, and ETFs.
+Changes in the 18 MacroRisk factors reliably account for, on average, 95% of price variation in stocks, mutual funds, and ETFs.

 In addition to an asset’s standard Alpha and Beta values, MacroRisk Analytics reports a wide range of other useful statistics, called Beta+ statistics: